openconnectivityfoundation/DeviceBuilder/Readme.md

-The tool chain script implements the following tool chain to generate code.
+The tool chain script implements the following tool chain to generate code:

                        __________